-- Boundary to boundary excavation may be permitted for garage structures oncean C6 laneways if: - a) the structure complies with Section 1.5.6 On-site vehicle parking garages, carports, driveway access and servicing facilities; - b) the structure does not adjoin the principal building form recondary wing of a building constructed on the common boundary of an adjoining site; and - c) no original footings on adjoining sites will be disturbed.
+- C6 laneways if: - a) the structure complies with Section 1.5.6 On-site vanicle parking, garages, carports, driveway access and servicing facilities; - b) the structure does not adjoin the principal bailding form or secondary wing of a building constructed on the common boundary of an adjoining site; and - c) no original footings on adjoining sites will be disturbed.

-Excavation for other structures beyond the principal bailding form or secondary wing
+Excavation for other structures beyon the principal building form or secondary wing

-- C7 Excavation may be permitted for structures such as pools, spas, or other permissible development if: - a) for properties less than 6m in with, the outer edge of excavation is setback from side boundaries by at least 900mm - b) for properties 6m or more in width, the outer edge of excavation is setback from side boundaries by at least (.5m; - c) the lowest habitable room, if any, of the proposed development has at least one external walt fully above the existing ground level; - d) no original footings on an adjoining property will be disturbed; and - e) a geotechnical report ensures that works will not have any adverse effect on the neighbouring structures.
-The report must be prepared in accordance with zepealed by Council's guidelines.
+- C7 Excavation may be permitted for structures such as pools, spas, or other permissible development if: - a) for properties loss than 6m in width, the outer edge of excavation is setback from side boundaries by at least 900mm; - b) for properties 6m or more in width, the outer edge of excavation is setback from side boundaries by at least 1.5m; - c) the lowest habitable room, if any, of the proposed development has at least one external wall fully above the existing ground level;

+d) no original footings on an adjoining property will be disturbed; and e) a geotechnical report ensures that works will not have any adverse effect on the neighbouring structures.
+The report must be prepared in accordance with Council's guidelines.